 During January 2012, Powertech responded to the EPA on questions presented with respect to the Underground Injection Control Class V permit application for deep disposal injection.
 It is expected that the responses are sufficient to proceed to draft permit pending public comment.
-Powertech continued to work with the EPA on the UIC Class III permit application.
-This work included updating the application submitted in January 2008.
-The updated information supplied to the NRC in June 2011 as well as a revised basis for the aquifer exemption boundary.
-The update was submitted in July 2012.
+Powertech anticipates that the EPA will hold its public hearing(s) November and/or December 2013.

 The South Dakota applications are for the groundwater discharge permit, the water rights permits and the ISR large -scale mine permit.
 The applications were submitted to the DENR in 2012.
 All permit applications have been deemed complete.
-The surface discharge permit and water rights permit have been finalized subject to a hearing with the South Dakota Water Management Board.
-The hearing date for the surface discharge permit and water rights permit is to be set at the March 6, 2013 meeting of the Water Management Board.
-The large-scale mine plan permit application is also deemed complete and notice is given to the public that a hearing will occur within 135 days.
-During this time, the application is being reviewed by the DENR and formal permit recommendation will be published a month prior to the hearing with the Board of Minerals and Environment.
-As notice was given in January 2013, the Board will likely meet for hearing in May, 2013.
+The surface discharge permit and water rights permit have been finalized subject to a hearing with the South Dakota Water Management Board ("WMB").
+The hearing for the surface discharge permit and water rights permit commenced with the WMB October 28, 2013.